 By Carlton McCarthy in 1861

 The column, which had been moving forward with the steadiness of a mighty river, hesitates, halts, steps back then forward, hesitates again, halts.
-The colonels talk to the brigadier, the brigadiers talk to the major-general, some officers hurry forward and others hurry to the rear.
-Infantry stands to one side of the road, while cavalry trots by to the front.
+The colonels talk to the brigadier, the brigadiers talk to the major-general, some officers hurry forward, and others hurry to the rear.
+Infantry stands to one side of the road while cavalry trots by to the front.
 Now some old wagons marked “Ord.
 Dept.” go creaking and rumbling by.
-One or two light ambulances, with a gay and careless air, seem to trip along with the ease of a dancing girl.
+With a gay and careless air, one or two light ambulances seem to trip along with the ease of a dancing girl.
 They and the surgeons seem cheerful.
 Some, not many, ask, “What is the matter?”
-Most of the men there know exactly: they are on the edge of battle.
+Most of the men there know precisely: they are on the edge of battle.

 Presently a very quiet, almost sleepy-looking man on horseback says, “Forward, 19th!” and away goes the leading regiment.
 A little way ahead, the regiment jumps a fence, and — Pop!
 Bang! whiz!
 Thud! is all that can be heard until the rebel yell reverberates through the woods.
 Battle?
 No! skirmishers advancing.
 Ordinance Department.